When do Smeal Undergraduate students select their major?

 - Attaining an overall cumulative grade point average that is required for their major of choice.

-- Students apply for their major once they have earned 44 cumulative credits at Penn State but no more than 59 cumulative credits.
+- Students apply for their major once they have earned 44 cumulative credits at Penn State but no more than 59 cumulative credits (Transfer credits do not count towards the credit window).

 How do I obtain a student’s transcript?